 One day his father confiscates Sanjay's "Super Team" toy and insists that Sanjay pray at the shrine.
-Sanjay retrieves the figurine, but accidentally extinguishes the flame in the shrine—and is transported to a magical world of Hindu gods and demons.
+Sanjay retrieves the figurine, but accidentally extinguishes the flame in the shrine—and is transported to a magical world of Hindu gods and demons, finding out how similar Hinduism and superheroes are.

 Written and directed by Sanjay Patel, who based the story on his own experiences as an Indian-American boy with an immigrant father.
 Played in theaters with Pixar feature The Good Dinosaur.
 Compare Bao, another Pixar short with similar themes.